What is autism?

 - Identical twins 80% if one is diagnosed

-For some groups of people with autism, it appears that the genes are passed on through families directly, for others genes passed on combine are likely to cause neurological differences resulting in autism, while for other individuals there may be genetic differences that have not been passed on, but have arisen during fetal development.
+For some groups of autistic individuals, it appears that the genes are passed on from a parent directly, for others, genes from both parents are combined, meaning that they are likely to cause neurological differences resulting in autism, while for other individuals there may be genetic differences that have not been passed on, but have arisen during fetal development.

-Ultimately this means that while genetics seems to be the clear cause for some types of autism, they are not the cause of everyone’s autism.
+Ultimately this means that while genetics seems to be the clear cause for some types of autism, either through de novo or genetic variations, at this stage they do not explain the cause of everyone’s autism.

 Other possible contributing factors that are currently being researched because of their ability to influence neurological development include: